 See 35 U.S.C. § 156(a)(3) and 37 C.F.R. § 1.720(c).

 See 35 U.S.C. § 156(a)(4) and 37 C.F.R. § 1.720(d).
 The regulatory review period for a new drug product is defined in 35 U.S.C. § 156(g)(1)(B).

 See 35 U.S.C. § 156(a)(5)(A) and 37 C.F.R. § 1.720(e)(1).

 See 35 U.S.C. § 156(c)(4) and 37 C.F.R. § 1.720(h).

 See 35 U.S.C. § 156(d)(1) and 37 C.F.R. § 1.720(f).
 The PTE application should include all the information required by 37 C.F.R. §§ 1.710 through 1.785.

 See Memorandum of Understanding between the Patent and Trademark Office and the Food and Drug Administration, 52 FR 17830 (May 12, 1987).

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Tina Murphy is a Staff Attorney in the Washington, D.C. office of Fish & Richardson.
-She works in the Regulatory and Government Affairs practice on projects regarding drug and medical device regulation, including patent term extension and Hatch-Waxman regulation.
-She also works on data security and privacy issues, advertising, marketing,...
+Tina Murphy is a staff attorney in the Washington, D.C., office of Fish & Richardson P.C.
+She works in the regulatory and government affairs practice on projects regarding drug and medical device regulation, including patent term extension and Hatch-Waxman regulation.
+She also works on data security and privacy issues, advertising,...